alindulceanu/students_practice/documentatie_ros2/docs/VMBox.rst

  * Folder.
 The location where VMs are stored on your computer, called the machine folder.
 The default folder location is shown.

 	Ensure that the folder location has enough free space, especially if you intend to use the snapshots feature.
-See also Section 10.1.1, “The Machine Folder”.

  * ISO Image.
 Select an ISO image file.
 The image file can be used to install an OS on the new virtual machine or it can be attached to a DVD drive on the new virtual machine.

  * Type and Version.
 These fields are used to select the OS that you want to install on the new virtual machine.

 	The supported OSes are grouped into types.
 If you want to install something very unusual that is not listed, select the Other type.
 Depending on your selection, Oracle VM VirtualBox will enable or disable certain VM settings that your guest OS may require.
 This is particularly important for 64-bit guests.
-See Section 3.1.2, “64-bit Guests”.
-It is therefore recommended to always set this field to the correct value.

 	If an ISO image is selected and Oracle VM VirtualBox detects the operating system for the ISO, the Type and Version fields are populated automatically and are disabled.